SHIRPUREOMKAR/pro-space-assignment/README.md

 <br>

 > The data of `emails`, `Past Experience`, etc are controversial but is Public so I've proceeded to collect it.

+In the `scraper.py` script, there are a few parameters you can change:

+> `url`: This is the URL of the Google search results page.
+You can change the search query to scrape different LinkedIn profiles.

+> `number_of_swipes`: This is the number of times the script will scroll down on the Google search results page to load more results.
+You can increase this number to scrape more profiles.

+The comments in the code explain the process during the extraction. postgreSQL (.sql) file will be included in the data and the images are self explanatory.

+> Thanks..!!